 Each class teacher has the responsibility for keeping an accurate record of attendance.
 Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
-The electronic attendance register must be completed by the class teacher by 9.00 am and by 1.10 pm.
+The electronic attendance register must be completed by the class teacher by 9.00 am and by 1.00 pm-

+Key Stage One and 1.15pm for Key Stage Two.
 Once saved the school office will pick up on any missing marks.